y3owk1n/govim/README.md

 ### Consideration (NOT roadmap)

+- Consider zIndex for hints on different layers?
+There might be multiple layers when we are considering `Menubar`, `Dock` and `Notification bar`
 - Better UI representation for action menu (maybe auto edge detection like tooltip in browser, that will place itself around the element based on the space available around it)
 - Still a bit slow when activating in windows that have huge lists, such as Mail.app without `unread` filter
 - Maybe ditch Accessibility based actions and fully focus on pure mouse click simulation?
 Noticed that accessibility actions are not very reliable :(